 They like moist soil, but never forget that overwatering leads to root rot.
 Watch the leaves.
 If they look perky and hydrated, you’re doing everything okay.
 The moment they start wilting, water them immediately.

 You’ll have decided to plant an entire kitchen herb garden indoors when we’re through with you.
-Rosemary is an evergreen shrub, the fragrant flowering herb used in many dishes.
+Rosemary is an evergreen shrub, a fragrant flowering herb used in many dishes.

 It can survive harsh climates and drought.
 That makes it an excellent plant for newly greening thumbs.
 The oil in its leaves and flowers contains 10% to 20% camphor, among other phytochemicals.
 Camphor is a powerful insecticide and repellent.